 Georgia law requires that landlords disclose the following information:

-- Lead-Based Paint – Houses built before 1978 must disclose concentrations of lead paint used.
+- Lead-Based Paint: Houses built before 1978 must disclose concentrations of lead paint used

-- Flooding Risk – Landlords must disclose if a house has flooded three or more times in the past five years.
+- Flooding Risk: Landlords must disclose if a house has flooded three or more times in the past five years

-Changing locks in Georgia
+Changing the Locks in Georgia

-Georgia Landlord-Tenant Resources
+Georgia Landlord Tenant Resources

 Georgia Legal Aid – This is a tenant-oriented legal aid for Georgia renters that are looking for legal solutions to landlord misbehavior.